icewolfz/jiMUD/docs/README.md

   To build jiMUD you must have node, npm, typescript 2.3+, cPython installed Steps to build:

+### Prerequisites

+Install or download Node: https://nodejs.org/en/download/
+  - Npm comes with most node installs, if not see: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm Install or download Typescript: https://www.typescriptlang.org/download/
+  - easiest to just use npm globally

 ### Clone repository or use archive zip

 1. `git clone https://github.com/icewolfz/jiMUD.git` or `git pull` if already ready cloned, or you can download and unzip the source archive